PHP-DI/PHP-DI/news/22-php-di-6-0-released.md

 I hope you enjoy this new release as much as I enjoyed working on it for the last year.
 Thank you for showing more and more support for the project, this new release got code contributions from 8 contributors as well as ideas and support from even more.
 Thank you.

 As always, if you want the complete list of changes head over to [the change log](../change-log.md).
 If you are migrating from a 5.x version have a look at the detailed [migration guide](../doc/migration/6.0.md).

+The documentation shown on [php-di.org](http://php-di.org) is now for the 6.0 version, the 5.x documentation can be found [here](https://github.com/PHP-DI/PHP-DI/tree/5.4/doc).

 If something isn't right in the package or the documentation, please [open an issue](https://github.com/PHP-DI/PHP-DI/issues/new) or a pull request.
 You can also find support in the [Gitter chatroom](https://gitter.im/PHP-DI/PHP-DI).